sam198000/certified-aws-developer-associate-notes/1-aws-fundamentals/iam.md

 ### Policies
 IAM policies define permissions for an action regardless of the method that you use to perform the operation.

+### IAM Policies Structure
+IAM Policies consists of
+  -Version: policy language version, (Always include) "2024-09-25"
+  -Id: an identifier for the policy (optional)
+  -Statement: one or more individual statements (required)
+              -Sid: an identifier for the statement(optional)
+              -Effect: whether the statement allows or denies access(Allow,Deny)
+              -Principal: account/user/role to which this policy applied to
+              -Action: list of actions this policy allows or denies
+              -Resource: list of resources to which the actions are applied to

 #### Policy types
 - Identity-based policies
   - Attach managed and inline policies to IAM identities (users, groups to which users belong, or roles).
 Identity-based policies grant permissions to an identity.